James H. Hayes

 James H. Hayes (1855/1858 – January 28, 1917) was an American lawyer and civil rights activist primarily active in Richmond, Virginia.
+He gained national prominence as the leader of legal challenges to the 1902 Virginia State Constitution, which effectively disfranchised many Black Virginians.

-Hayes taught in Richmond schools and co-founded the African-American newspaper the Richmond Planet in the early 1880s, before he left to attend Howard University School of Law.
+Hayes taught in Richmond schools and co-founded the Richmond Planet, an African-American newspaper, in the early 1880s, before he left to attend Howard University School of Law.
 Following his graduation, Hayes returned to Richmond and served on the Richmond City Council from 1886 to 1890.

-After moving to Washington, D.C., around 1898, Hayes remained active in Virginia politics, filing lawsuits which challenged voter restrictions in the 1902 Virginia State Constitution.
 He was also active in the national civil rights movement, drawing attention for his militant statements and opposition to Booker T. Washington.

-Biography
+Early life

-Hayes was born in 1855 or 1858 in Richmond, Virginia.
+Hayes was born into slavery in 1855 or 1858 in Chesterfield County, Virginia.
+(Note: Chesson 1982 gives a birth year of 1858, citing census records, while other sources, such as Wise 2026 cite 1855.)
 He attended and graduated from the Richmond Colored Normal School.